Practicing medicine is making us sick physicians. In this article, we explore how medicine is making doctors ill.

 Slowly, the huge human and economic costs of sick physicians, doctor burnout, and doctor suicide seem to be raising eyebrows in our hospitals, medical organizations, and governments.

-How is it possible that a group of intelligent, dedicated, kind, well-paid, and respected professionals, who get to change (or even save) lives using hard-earned skill and knowledge, are reluctant to seek help, and some tragically take their own lives?
+How is it possible that a group of intelligent, dedicated, kind, well-paid, and respected professionals, who get to improve (or give comfort, and even save) lives using hard-earned skill and knowledge, are reluctant to seek help, and some tragically take their own lives?

 And what can be done about it?